Hiram Keller

-Hiram Keller (May 3, 1944 - January 20, 1997), born Hiram Keller Undercofler Jr., was an American actor and model.
-Keller was an actor in the original line-up Broadway production of Hair, but he is best known for his role as Ascyltus in Federico Fellini's 1969 film Satyricon.
+Hiram Keller (born Hiram Keller Undercofler Jr.; May 3, 1944 - January 20, 1997), nicknamed "The Face", was an American actor and model.
+Keller was an actor in the original line-up Broadway production of Hair, but he is best known for his role as Ascyltus (credited as Ascilto) in Federico Fellini's 1969 film Satyricon.
+His professional career spanned around 14 years.
 He also worked as a runway and print model and acted in the New York underground scene with Andy Warhol.

 Early life and education

 Hiram Keller Undercofler Jr. was born to Hiram Keller Undercofler Sr. and Flora Gatewood in Moody Field, Georgia on May 3, 1944.
 His father was a lieutenant in the United States Army Air Corps before becoming the Chief Justice of the Supreme Court of Georgia.

 Keller studied law at the University of Georgia before dropping out and moving to Palm Beach, Florida, where he worked as a window designer.
 After a vacation in California, he moved to New York to live with an uncle.